FlowingCode/CommonsDemo/README.md

 }
 ```

 The demo view can be annotated with `@DemoSource`, in order to configure the URL for retrieving the source code.
 An optional `value` allows providing a link to the source code, in cases where it differs from the annotated class.
 When this annotation is used without a value, and the tabbed demo is annotated with `@GithubLink`, the source URL is automatically set to the location of the annotated class under `src/test/java` in the specified GitHub repository.
 The branch information is derived from the value specified in `@GithubBranch` within the tabbed demo or its containing package.
 If the source URL is defaulted and no `@GithubBranch` annotation is present either in the tabbed demo or its containing package, then the branch defaults to `master`.
+The `@DemoSource` annotation is repeatable (see [multiple sources](#multiple-sources)).

 The `@DemoHelper` annotation can be used to link demo views with associated help content provided by `DemoHelperRenderer`.
 The handling of how this help content is presented is managed by `DemoHelperViewer`, which is configured on the `TabbedDemo`.